Syriza: Unitary party

+"The body we are establishing is a pluralistic body, open to the existence of different ideological, historical and value sensitivities and currents of thought.
+It is anchored by class in the labor and wider popular movement, but also with explicit feminist and ecological goals.
+It is already gathering forces and currents of the communist, radical, renewalist, anti-capitalist, revolutionary and libertarian Left of all shades, left-wing socialists, democrats, forces of left-wing feminism and radical ecology.
+Because it respects and considers differences like the above to be its wealth, it recognizes the possibility of different political considerations and provides ground for both these sensitivities and these considerations to be cultivated seamlessly and represented in the internal democracy, always aiming at promotional compositions.

+The organization we are establishing is an organization that systematically takes care of the theoretical understanding of social and historical development and the theoretical education of its members.
+It draws on Marxist and more broadly emancipatory thought and its history and tries to elaborate it further, making use of every important theoretical contribution."

 2014 elections

 Local elections and elections to the European Parliament were held in May 2014.
 In the 2014 European Parliament election in Greece on 25 May, Syriza reached first place with 26.5% of vote, ahead of ND at 22.7%.
 The position in the local elections was less clear-cut, due to the number of non-party local tickets and independents contending for office.
 Syriza's main success was the election of Rena Dourou to the Attica Regional governorship with 50.8% of the second-round vote over the incumbent Yiannis Sgouros.
 Its biggest disappointment was the failure of Gabriel Sakellaridis to win the Athens Mayoralty election, being beaten in the second ballot by Giorgos Kaminis with 51.4% to his 48.6%.

 Thessaloniki Programme

 On 13 September 2014, Syriza unveiled the Thessaloniki Programme, a set of policy proposals containing its central demands for economic and political restructuring.